 The majority of organisational spending is dedicated to delivering evidence-based health, education, protection, and humanitarian programmes for children, as well as the promotion of children's rights and alleviation of poverty.
-In 2022, SCHK spent HK\$114.28 million on programmes, an increase of 6%, or HK\$6.1 million from 2021.
+In 2023, SCHK spent HK\$112.4 million on programmes, an increase of 2%, or HK\$1.9 million from 2022.

-To ensure every dollar raised is properly used and/or invested to maximise impact, all operations are bound by cost controls and internal policies, in line with Save the Children's global procedures.
-In addition to continuously improving our efficiencies and costs, SCHK also strives to maintain an optimum balance between investment in key activities such as fundraising and programme delivery, with a target programme expenditure ratio as a percentage of total expenditure of at least 80%.
+In line with Save the Children's global best practice and procedures, SCHK adopts a structured internal and cost control approach to ensure every dollar raised is properly used and/or invested to deliver optimal impact.
+In addition to continuously improving our efficiencies and cost effectiveness, SCHK also strives to maintain an optimal balance between investment in key activities, such as fundraising, and programme delivery, with a target programme expenditure ratio of approximately 80% of total expenditure.